-Rates of food insecurity among rural households are generally higher than urban households.
-The irony is that many of these food-insecure households are in the very rural and farm communities whose productivity feeds the world and provides low-cost wholesome food for American consumers.
+Households in rural areas tend to experience food insecurity at higher rates compared to all households, including those located in more urban and populous metropolitan areas.
+The irony is that many of these rural food-insecure households are located in the very farm communities whose productivity feeds the world and provides low-cost wholesome food for American consumers.

 Challenges facing rural areas differ from metro/urban areas in several significant ways[i]: